Important ESSER Funding Information for District & School Leaders

 How many modules are in one course?

-There are six modules in the Foundational Strategies for Distance Learning coursework.
+There are six modules in the Essentials of Online Instruction for a Blended World coursework.

 How much time does each module take to complete?